-- The pay period shall be seven (7) consecutive day's duration, and (a) wages shall be paid by the Friday following the pay period.
-The Employer shall have the option of either mailing the paycheck or giving it to the Employee on Friday.
+(a) The pay period shall be seven (7) consecutive day's duration, and wages shall be paid by the Friday following the pay period.
+The Employer shall have the option of either mailing the paycheck or giving it to the Employee on Friday, or, if approved by the Employee, utilizing Electronic Funds Transfer (Direct Deposit).
 Checks mailed and not received by Friday shall carry a \$100.00 late penalty if the postmark is stamped later than Wednesday.
 This late penalty shall only be assessed if the check arrives after Friday and the electrician retains the envelope with the postage date stamp.
 Whether or not it is the fault of the Employer, Employers who violate this provision more than three (3) times in any six (6) months shall forfeit the right to mail paychecks for a period of one (1) year.
-If the Employee has not received the paycheck by the start of the day shift on Monday and notifies the Employer by no later than ten (10:00) a.m. on Monday, the company shall deliver a replacement check to the job site by the end of the day shift or be subject to a one hundred dollars (\$100.00) penalty for that day and a one hundred dollars (\$100.00) penalty per day for every day the check is late thereafter.
+If the Employee has not received the paycheck or Electronic Funds Transfer (Direct Deposit) by the start of the day shift on Monday and notifies the Employer by no later than ten (10:00) a.m. on Monday, the company shall deliver a replacement check to the job site by the end of the day shift or be subject to a one hundred dollars (\$100.00) penalty for that day and a one hundred dollars (\$100.00) penalty per day for every day the check or Electronic Funds Transfer (Direct Deposit) is late thereafter.
 This clause is applicable in the case of NSF checks.
 An NSF check shall be treated as if the Employee did not receive a check.
 Checks that are more than one hundred dollars (\$100.00) short of the amount owed to the employee shall be applicable to this section.
 Checks that are short one hundred dollars (\$100.00) or less than the amount owed to the employee may be corrected on the next normal pay period.
-When any employee's check is not corrected on the next normal payday, the employer shall pay the employee a fifty dollar (\$50.00) penalty per week until the error is corrected. - (b) DUES DEDUCTION: It is the policy of Employers signatory to this Agreement to promote and administer deduction of working dues and assessments from the wages of its Employees and forward the money, along with the fringe payments, to the Administrator.
+When any employee's check is not corrected on the next normal payday, the employer shall pay the employee a fifty dollar (\$50.00) penalty per week until the error is corrected.

+(b) DUES DEDUCTION: It is the policy of Employers signatory to this Agreement to promote and administer deduction of working dues and assessments from the wages of its Employees and forward the money, along with the fringe payments, to the Administrator.
 When the Employee elects to participate, the Employee shall authorize in writing the deduction of dues on a form furnished by the Union.
 The Employer agrees to make deductions each payroll period in an amount as determined by the Union.